ebonilla/gaussianprocesses/README.md

 <li><a name="krauth-et-al-uai-2017"></a>

 K.&nbsp;Krauth, E.&nbsp;V. Bonilla, K.&nbsp;Cutajar, and M.&nbsp;Filippone.
- AutoGP: Exploring the capabilities and limitations of gaussian process models.
+ AutoGP: Exploring the capabilities and limitations of Gaussian process models.
  In <em>Uncertainty in Artificial Intelligence</em>, 2017.